 Business Network Security Can Stop More Than a Virus

 The economic turmoil created by the novel coronavirus and social unrest that developed by the civil rights protests made the first half of 2020 the best of times and the worst of times for cybercriminals.
 Some were able to exploit new network vulnerabilities created when so many Americans retreated to remote work during the economic shutdown.
 Others developed elaborate scams with emails, phone calls and texts targeted at stimulus checks or federal recovery program aid.
-On the business side, data breaches dropped by one-third in the first quarter compared to 2019 because network administrators were on high alert because of the new working conditions and protocols.
-The resulting turmoil has offered a case study about why business network security is so important today.
+On the business side, data breaches dropped by one-third in the first quarter compared to 2019.
+Network administrators were on high alert because of the new working conditions and protocols.
+The turmoil has offered a case study about why business network security is so important today.

 “Any crisis is a green light to cybercriminals and scammers.
 COVID-19 has created an enormous amount of uncertainty and chaos at a scale we’ve not seen before.
 People are scared, anxious and desperate for anything that might help them through this troubling time.
 That makes them incredibly vulnerable … it’s the perfect storm,” Jim Van Dyke, Breach Clarity CEO recently said.